 The sale of a home obviously goes beyond a handshake and a simple sales contract.
 A legally binding Purchase Agreement is required when selling a home.
 The paperwork involved includes that specific information about the home be disclosed to the potential buyer.
 If pertinent information is omitted from the forms, civil actions can be brought against the seller of the home.

 You’ll want to avoid these types of simple mistakes from happening when you choose to sell your home on your own.
 But of course, you probably don’t have time to sit down for some light reading on real estate law.

 FSBO solutions available on homepie.com include the preparation of the legal paperwork you need when selling your home on your own.
-Our question and answer based tools will instantly create a legal California Purchase Agreement after terms are agreed upon by both parties.
+Our question and answer based tools will immediately create a purchase contract after terms are agreed upon by both parties.
 To make it even more convenient, there’s no need to download and print endless pages for signature.
 You have the ability to eSign the contract online.

 Challenge #2: Handling Negotiations

 In a perfect world, you would receive your asking price will little negotiation needed.
 Unfortunately, that is not what typically happens in reality.